microsoft/typespec/packages/http-client-csharp/generator/docs/cadl-ranch.md

 });
 ```

-This test validates that we can successfully call the mock cadl ranch service and verifies that we recieve a successful response with code 204.
+This test validates that we can successfully call the mock cadl ranch service and verifies that we receive a successful response with code 204.
 Notice that we are using `CadlRanchTest` attribute instead of the standard NUnit `Test` attribute.
 This is because the test will not complete successfully against the stub and we must generate the full library before running the test.

-## Testing CaldRanch Scenarios
+## Testing CadlRanch Scenarios

 All of this is automated into a script called `./eng/scripts/Test-CadlRanch.ps1`.
 This script will find all generated cadl ranch projects and regenerate each of them without using the `StubLibraryPlugin`.
 It will then run dotnet test using `./eng/test-configurations/cadlranch.runsettings` which will cause tests using the `CadlRanchTest` attribute to no longer be skipped.
 Finally it will restore the files back to the stubs if everything was successful and if not it will leave the files in place so you can investigate.

 <details>
 <Summary>Here is an example output for one library</Summary>